Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns the toolkit state (installed MCPs, connection status, catalog tool counts).
-This is a specific verb and resource that distinguishes it from sibling tools like authenticate or openfinance_* tools.
+The description uses a specific verb 'Returns' and clearly identifies the resource 'current toolkit state' with three enumerated components (installed MCPs, connection status, catalog tools count).
+This distinguishes it from sibling tools that perform actions like authenticate or connect.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.